IIT-EnergySystemModels/openTEPES/doc/md/MathematicalFormulation.md

 Detection of ramp up and ramp down state for the second block of a non-renewable (thermal) unit with minimum stable time [p.u.] «`eRampUpState`»
 «`eRampDwState`».
-The parameter {math}`\epsilon` is added to detect if the generator is ramping up/down.
+The parameter {math}`\epsilon` is added to detect whether the generator is ramping up/down.
 It is defined in the code as 1e-4 (of the ramp up/down limit).

 - F. Labora, A. Ramos “Tight and Compact Formulations for Nuclear Power Plant Flexible Operation” TechRxiv.
-February, 2026.
+February 2026.
   [10.36227/techrxiv.177004916.61674766/v1](https://doi.org/10.36227/techrxiv.177004916.61674766/v1)

 ```{math}